laowantong/paroxython/paroxython/resources/spec.md

 #### Feature `body_recursive_function`

-A function is body-recursive if and only if at least one of its recursive calls is not a tail call.
+A function is body recursive if and only if at least one of its recursive calls is not a tail call.

 **BUG.** Since the procedure tail calls are not recognized by `free_tail_call`, the tail recursive procedures are incorrectly labelled as body recursive.